 - Longitude: 115'03'43"W Latitude: 49'30'29"N. View maps of Fernie.

-- Fernie climate has of four distinct seasons and enjoys temperate mountain weather
+- Fernie climate has four distinct seasons and enjoys temperate mountain weather

 - Fernie is famous as a powder town with over 30 feet of snow annually during the winter season (Nov-Apr).
-Fernie is a world-class ski & snowboard destination.
+Fernie Alpine Resort is a world-class ski & snowboard destination.

 - Local prominent mountain ranges and peaks include Lizard Range, Three Bears, Mt.
 Fernie, Three Sisters, Mt.
 Procter, Mt.
 Hosmer, Castle Mountain and Morrissey Ridge.

 - The Three Sisters mountains (a.k.a.
 Mt.
-Trinity) are not to be confused with those of the same name in Banff, Alberta.
-Fernie's Three Sisters are named for a First Nations' legend.
+Trinity) are not to be confused with those of the same name in Canmore, Alberta.

 - Fernie's time zone is Mountain Standard Time (UTC-7), summer (UTC-6) for MDT